Skip to main content

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The pericardium is a double-walled sac that encloses the heart, providing protection and anchoring it within the thoracic cavity.
-It consists of two main layers: the fibrous pericardium, which is a tough outer layer, and the serous pericardium, which is a thinner inner layer that produces serous fluid to reduce friction during heartbeats.
+The pericardium is a double-walled sac that encloses the heart, providing protection and reducing friction during heartbeats.
+It consists of two main layers: the fibrous pericardium and the serous pericardium, each with distinct structures and functions.

 Recommended video: